Updated Jun 21 2020

 When you come out of the cloister, the garden that runs alongside it will catch your eye.
 It is a recreation of the medicinal garden, which was common in monasteries at the time, and it served to cure any conditions the nuns may have had, as well as being used for research.
 There’s a small exhibition dedicated to the garden in one of the rooms within the monastery.

-Other buildings within the compound
+Other buildings within the monastic complex

 Of all the other sites within the complex, one building stands out, the ‘Conventet de Pedralbes’ (small convent) which is separate from the monastery but just opposite, and in its day it served as the residence of a number of Franciscan friars whose mission it was to look after the nuns, as well as acting as spiritual guides.
 In 1920 the ‘Conventet’ was renovated by the Catalan architect Enric Sagnier i Villavechia, using Romanesque remains that originated in the church of Santa Maria de Besalú de Girona.
 The building is currently owned by the Godia family, and is not open to the public.